Sábado Al Mediodía

-Sábado Al Mediodía (Saturday at Noon), Hosted by Celines Toribio, Jimmy Nieves, Luis Velasco and later Birmania Rios.
-Sabado Al Mediodia, a variety and entertainment show that was the number-one-rated local Spanish TV program on Univision's New York affiliate, WXTV-41, from March 27, 1993 to June 30, 2001.
-Almost every major Latino celebrity and personality — Ricky Martin, Luis Miguel, Celia Cruz, Daddy Yankee, Shakira, Juanes — has been a regular television guest.
+Sábado Al Mediodía (Saturday at Noon), was a radio show hosted by Celines Toribio, Jimmy Nieves, Luis Velasco and later Birmania Rios.
+It was a variety and entertainment show that was the number-one-rated local Spanish TV program on Univision's New York affiliate, WXTV-41, from March 27, 1993 to June 30, 2001.
+Many Latino celebrities — Ricky Martin, Luis Miguel, Celia Cruz, Daddy Yankee, Shakira, Juanes — have appeared as guests.